 Section 3.3.
 Notice of Members' Meetings.
 Written or printed notice stating the place, day, and hour of the meeting and, in case of a special meeting or an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes for which the meeting is called, shall be delivered not less than ten days nor more than twenty-five days before the date of the meeting, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the persons calling the meeting, to each member.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the member at their address as it appears in the records of the Cooperative, with postage thereon prepaid.
 The incidental or unintended failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such meeting.

 Section 3.4.
 Postponement of a Meeting of the Members.
-In the event of inclement weather, or the occurrence of a catastrophic event, the meeting of the members may be postponed by the President.
-Notice of the adjourned meeting shall be given by the President in any media of general circulation or broadcast serving the area.
+In the event of inclement weather, the occurrence of a catastrophic event, any order, recommendation, or restriction by any governmental authority or health official, or otherwise determined to be advisable for public health and safety, the meeting of the members or any district meeting may be postponed or cancelled by the President.
+Notice of any adjourned meeting shall be given by the President in any media of general circulation or broadcast serving the area.